YES Network Talent

 In addition, Newman is the host of the network’s Yankees Magazine program which goes behind the scenes and in the community with the Yankees.
 During her tenure at YES, she has also served as its Yankees clubhouse reporter, its sideline reporter for Ivy League football and New York Football Sunday and the host for its Bad Boy Mowers Pinstripe Bowl college football coverage.

-Since 2019, Newman has served as emcee of the New York State Baseball Hall of Fame induction ceremonies in Troy, NY.
-Newman has won five New York Emmy Awards while at YES.
+Since 2019, Newman has served as emcee of the New York State Baseball Hall of Fame induction ceremonies in Troy, N.Y.
+Newman has won six New York Emmy Awards while at YES.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Prior to joining the YES Network, Newman held a variety of sports broadcasting positions with the CNN Networks from 1992 to 2002.
 She hosted CNN Sports Tonight and Latenight as well as CNN Sports Sunday and CNN’s Goodwill Games Preview.
 Newman also hosted and worked on programs for CNN’s sister networks, including CNN Sports/Illustrated and CNN Headline News for which she anchored sports.
 She served as occasional reporter for CNN’s weekly MLB and NFL preview programs and appeared as a panelist on CNN’s Burden of Proof discussing the NHL.
 In 2000, she hosted Turner Sports’ Emmy-Award-winning coverage of the NHL Atlanta Thrashers inaugural season.